 Magic: the Gathering

 The Professor:I started playing Magic: The Gathering in highschool.
 The year was 1994 and I bought sets like Revised, Fallen Empires, Homelands, and then later 4th Edition and Ice Age.
 In fact, my first ever job was to earn money to buy booster boxes of Ice Age!
+2. What was your life like before Magic?
+Can you imagine what it would be like if you hadn't met?
+What would you be doing?

 The Professor:I have a video called “Dominaria Was Lost But I was Saved” which talks all about how deeply Magic saved my life back in high school.
 Through it I made friends, explored my own imagination and creativity, and later took control of my life.
 In fact, thinking of the latter, and how Magic allowed me to succeed with my YouTube channel and leave my dead end job behind, you could argue Magic saved me more than once!